 The volume of cigarette shipments is a major factor in determining the amount of TSRs.
 As shipments decline resulting in lower TSRs, the amount of time it will take to fully redeem the Authority's turbo term bonds is lengthened.
-Shipments of cigarettes have decreased at a rate faster than was predicted when the TSA's bonds were issued in 2002.
+Shipments of cigarettes have decreased at a rate faster than was predicted when the Authority's bonds were issued in 2002.
 Over the past few years this has been further magnified as significant increases in tobacco excise taxes have been enacted by many states as well as the federal government.
 Also, varying restrictions of public smoking exist in most states, further contributing to a decline in tobacco consumption.
-This annual decline is projected to be 3% in the near term.
-Based upon current projections, we expect the bonds to be paid in full in 2024.